Saucy Shots For The Cheeky Truth

 Where we shot:

-Because we had scoped out the locations beforehand, navigating from spot-to-spot was simple.
+Because we had scoped out the locations beforehand, navigating from spot to spot was simple.
 First, we shot in front of the MGM Grand lion statue near a huge ad for Hakkasan.
 One of the reasons we shot here is because the grandeur of the hotel complimented the extravagant flair of the showgirls.
 Immediately upon arrival, we set up two Feisol tripods and attached our Westcott softboxes.
-The next spot was the bridge connecting the New York New York to MGM.
+The next spot was the bridge connecting New York New York to MGM.
 Choosing the bridge gave us the option to shoot with either hotel in the background, but the narrowness of the bridge slowed traffic up a little bit.
 There wasn’t an issue though.
 When people see flashing lights, a photographer, and showgirls they’re naturally intrigued.

 Why we do what we do: